Shamila0825/Population-Density-Map-of-Sri-Lanka---2024/README.md

 ---

 ## 📌 How to Use
-1. Open `index.html` in a web browser
+1. Open the link above in a web browser
 2. **Hover over map areas** to view population density details in a pop-up
 3. **Click on map areas** to zoom into that region
-4. Pan and explore the whole country interactively

 ---